A CRM implementation is not an isolated endeavor. It has several contextual layers.

 To correctly choose a CRM system, you must thoroughly evaluate and document your business requirements and select which system best meets those requirements.

-Step Three: Deployment Roadmap
+Step Three: A Deployment Roadmap

 If your CRM implementation strategy doesn’t include some kind of roadmap or blueprint, you risk a sort of “free-for-all” that often leads to frustration and, ultimately, failure.

-Step Four: System Training
+Step Four: User Training

 The first question we ask is, “Did you put your employees through a training program for your CRM system?”
 The answer is almost always “no.”